mxsf23/monitoring/README.md

 1. Make dir for persistent data - configs, databases and so.
 2. Put configs in your persistent data dir
 3. Correct paths in compose file
+4. Correct prometheus config according to your needs
-4. Start it all - docker compose up -d
+5. Start it all - docker compose up -d